The method · Research

 Stop accepting vendor benchmarks unverified.

-Every vendor benchmark is a load-bearing claim.
-Test it.
-GitHub issues for the technology you're evaluating.
-Independent analyst work that wasn't vendor-funded.
-Practitioners who hit production at scale.
-Framework developers for the canonical reading on what the framework can and can't do.
-The specific question to ask: what's the workload shape under which this number stops being true?
-If the vendor can't answer it, the number isn't doing the work the proposal needs it to do.
+Every vendor benchmark is a central claim, so test it against GitHub issues for the technology you're evaluating, independent analyst work that wasn't vendor-funded, practitioners who hit production at scale, and framework developers for the canonical reading on what the framework can and can't do, and the specific question to ask is what's the workload shape under which this number stops being true, because if the vendor can't answer it, the number isn't doing the work the proposal needs it to do.

 Plan for 2–3× vendor timelines.